nicomedinap/nicomedinap.github.io/escritos/LoQueUnoNecesita.md

 *main the gap between the train and the platform*

-Tren de mierda, si entendí que hay que tener cuidado. ¿Cómo alguien podría llegar a ser tan weón para caerse cuando sale del tren?
+Tren de mierda, si entendí que hay que tener cuidado. ¿Cómo alguien podría llegar a ser tan weón para caerse al salir del tren?

 *main the gap between the train and the platform*